bryanjacinto1994/Liri-Node-App/README.md

 ## Summary

-Using JavaScript and all the NPM packages listed above via Visual Studio Code,
+Using JavaScript and all the NPM packages listed above via Visual Studio Code, a "Language Interpretation and Recognition Interface" was created.

 <hr>